 One Cup Of Quinoa Contains:

-These are excellent to cold soak as you can buy them and empty their contents into a ziplock or similar container.
-Personally, I crush them up into smaller bits instead of leaving them as longer noodles.
+These are excellent to cold soak as you can buy them and empty their contents into a ziplock or similar container but you may be wondering, how long does it take to cold soak ramen?

 I love to add protein and the sauce packets, the packets of flavor they have are very high in sodium which you lose fast while hiking, add enough for your taste as that is personal.